 Ready for the abattoir

-Reserve your weaner in June, and we’ll raise it to six months of age, and take it to the Dingwall abattoir for you.
+Reserve your weaner at birth or weaning, and we’ll raise it to six months of age, and take it to the Dingwall abattoir for you.
 From there, it will go to a local butcher where you’ll be able to pick it up ready for your kitchen.
 Prices (tba) will be per kilo, plus abattoir and butchery costs.
 Shipping may be available.

 A la carte